aleetsaiya/cs61b-sp21/proj2/README.md

 Initialize the `.gitlet` folder to the current folder
 1. Create `.gitlet` folder
 2. Create the following folder and files `refs/heads/master`, `objects`, `HEAD`, `index`
+3. Create the initial commit, which do not contain files and with the commit message "initial commit"
-3. Initialize the content for  `refs/heads/master` and `HEAD` (HEAD will point to the master branch as default)
+4. Initialize the content for  `refs/heads/master` and `HEAD` (HEAD will point to the initial commit)

 ### `add`
 Add a specific file (can only a file per time) into staging area.